Ina Coolbrith

 Hers is the story of adolescent California; the story of a female poet who slipped into the male-dominated literary world of post-Gold Rush San Francisco; and the story of a woman whose unrequited love for poetry (and a handsome young protégé named Carl) drove her to Roaring Twenties New York in her eighties.

 Writer and editor Bret Harte called her the "sweetest note in California literature."
 Poet Edwin Markham dubbed her "Sappho of the West."
-Jack London and Isadora Duncan considered Coolbrith their literary godmother, and John Greenleaf Whittier knew more of her poems by heart than she did his.
+Jack London and Isadora Duncan considered her their literary godmother, and John Greenleaf Whittier knew more of her poems by heart than she did his.
 California crowned Ina Coolbrith its first poet laureate in 1915 during San Francisco's Panama-Pacific International Exposition, an honor that also made the seventy-four-year-old poet the nation's first state laureate.

 Select Reviews